sgibson47/play-the-game/notes.md

   maybe move Draw up to 7 to start of a turn?

-How am I gonna model this stuff?
-  - Game
-    id
-    status: boolean
-    playerName
-      -- for the leader board?
-        Ask for at outset of game?
-        or
-        Ask for when game is completed?
-      -- maybe later
-        set up a player/user model
-        set up log in
-        make games
-          public (other users can play on your saved game) or
-          private (only the creator may view & play)

-  has_many :piles
-  has_one :deck
-  has_one :hand

-  - Card
-    id
-    value
-    whereIsCard_id
-    whereIsCard_type

-  belongs_to :whereIsCard, polymorphic: true

-  - Pile
-    id
-    type: [ASC, DESC]
-    gameId

-  belongs_to :game
-  has_many :cards, as: :whereIsCard

-  - Deck
-    id
-    gameId

-  belongs_to :game
-  has_many :cards, as: :whereIsCard

-  - Hand
-    id
-    gameId

-  belongs_to :game
-  has_many :cards, as: :whereIsCard

 Initialize a game with a Deck containing 98 cards numbered 2-99, an empty hand, 2 empty ASC (1) piles, and 2 empty DESC (100) piles.

 Move cards from the game's deck to hand to pile as the game is played.